 Secondly, if you are interested in learning either or both of these disciplines, I hope to have made their definitions clear enough for you to better decide which to start with, or which may be inherently more attractive to you as a future profession.

 Lastly, I feel it important to stimulate conversation.
-I am hoping that some of you lovely readers disagree with me and that you will voice it publicly in the comments.
+I am hoping that some of you lovely readers disagree with me and that you will voice it publicly by getting in touch with us or publishing a response.
 If our industry is confused, it is our job to unconfuse it, and the more passionate professionals that step up and contribute to the definition, the better.